Police, FBI investigate shootings in Portland

-PORTLAND, Ore. — Police on Sunday were getting help from the FBI in investigating the latest round of shootings in Portland amid a “cycle of violence” that the city’s police chief believes is gang-related.
+PORTLAND, Ore.
+(AP) — Police on Sunday were getting help from the FBI in investigating the latest round of shootings in Portland amid a “cycle of violence” that the city’s police chief believes is gang-related.

-At least two shootings were reported over the weekend.
-In the latest one on Sunday, a man suffered serious gunshot injuries in the city’s Old Town but his injuries were not believed to be life threatening, police said.
+At least three shootings were reported over the weekend.
+A woman was killed in a shooting Sunday morning about an hour after a man suffered serious gunshot injuries in another shooting, police said.
+The man was expected to recover.

+On Saturday morning, a woman was shot in the shoulder as she was driving, but she is expected to survive, police said.
+Authorities believe the shooter was in another vehicle.

+The Enhanced Community Safety Team (ECST) responded to investigate this incident.
+They believe that the victim was shot from another vehicle as she was driving.
+Multiple rounds entered her side window (photo).
+She was struck once, in the shoulder, and seriously wounded.

 Police said the department’s Enhanced Community Safety Team responded to the shooting.
 Eight more officers were working on the team this weekend following an increase in shootings, Chief Chuck Lovell said Saturday during a press conference about the effort which had been announced Friday by the city council and Mayor Ted Wheeler.
 In addition, FBI agents were partnering with police to more quickly investigate all shootings in hopes of preventing retaliatory shootings that may result, which can lead to even more shootings, said Kieran Ramsey, special agent in charge of the FBI’s Portland field office.